Advance your career.

 UToledo’s online master’s program in higher education is designed for professionals already working in two- and four-year college settings, as well as individuals interested in starting administrative or professional staff careers in these settings.

 The University of Toledo’s 100% online master’s degree program in higher education is geared toward professionals working in colleges and universities and individuals interested in pursuing careers in these settings.

-Our master's program offers a cohort focusing on higher education administration to help students develop a deep understanding of two- and four-year colleges.
-It prepares them for entry- and mid-level positions in administration and professional staff roles.
+The master's program has a general higher education administration focus.
+Our goal is to prepare you for entry- and mid-level positions in administration and professional staff roles.

-Cohorts start every year in the fall.
-Students without full-time work experience take a practicum course to gain work experience in a college or university near them.
+Students who have no prior experience in higher education must take a practicum course to gain additional work experience in a college or university setting.

-Post-secondary education administrators work in colleges, universities, community colleges, and technical and trade schools; employment is projected to grow 8 percent from 2020 to 2030, according to the U.S. Bureau of Labor Statistic's Occupational Outlook Handbook.
+Post-secondary education administrators work in colleges, universities, community colleges, and technical and trade schools.
+Employment is projected to grow 8 percent from 2020 to 2030, according to the U.S. Bureau of Labor Statistic's Occupational Outlook Handbook.

-UToledo encourages our graduate students to present, write and publish.
+UToledo encourages our graduate students to present, write, and publish their own independent research.
 Funds are available to help pay for travel to conferences.
 The Russel Center Scholarship is geared to support the research activity of all students in the program.

-The certificate is a 12-semester hour program.
-It is available to students from any major, and courses may be included as part of a master's program with the approval of the faculty advisor.
+The certificate is a 12 credit-hour program.
+It is available to students from any major.
+Courses may be included as part of a master's program with the approval of the faculty advisor.
 All coursework is completed online.

 Contact Dr. Debra Brace, Associate Professor, at firstname.lastname@example.org or 419.530.4375.